 For transparency, you can inspect the source code where this is performed here.

 If you have any doubts, don’t hesitate to join our Slack channel or open a GitHub issue.
-We’d be very happy to discuss about how we can improve this.
+We’d be very happy to discuss how we can improve this.